eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

     universe, or, for more general code, they can accept types from either universe but treatment as if they were linear, since that's the lowest common denominator behaviour.
 Hence "linearish".

+[^length]:
+   But we are allowed to use record accesses to free values inside linear types.
+So why can't we do `list.length`?
+You could do this within the same module that defines `List`, but for opaque types (which data structures generally should be), their contents cannot be accessed from other modules except through the public API.